-Anne Jemima Clough, the daughter of James Clough and Anne Perfect, was born in Liverpool in 1820.
+Anne Jemima Clough, the daughter of James Clough and Anne Perfect, was born in Liverpool on 20th January 1820.
 Two years later the family moved to Charleston in South Carolina.

 In 1836 the family returned to Liverpool where James Clough became a cotton merchant.
 The three sons were sent to private schools but Anne was educated at home by her mother.
 Anne was particularly close to her brother Arthur Hugh Clough.
 Arthur, had been taught by Thomas Arnold at Rugby and won a scholarship to Balliol College, Cambridge.
 Arthur, who was later to become professor of English Literature at University College, London, took a keen interest in Anne's education.
 He directed her studies and under his influence she began to visit and teach the poor.

 After James Clough's business failed in 1841, Anne opened a small school in Liverpool to help pay off the family debts.
 The school opened in January 1842 but it attracted few children.
 Anne had doubts about her abilities as a teacher and in May 1843, wrote in her journal: "I fear I mismanage the children; however, I must try to do better."